 - What will you be paid and what are the holiday pay and sick pay arrangements?
 What will your working environment be like and what accommodation is on offer?

 - Check your contract carefully.
 How long is it?
 Will you have to teach at evenings and weekends?
 Is planning time included in your normal working hours?
 What will the dress code be?

 - What age will your students be?
 Is the school single sex?
 What size are the classes?

-If you are a qualified teacher with a PGCE and a couple of years’ experience teaching in the UK, you’ll be in a strong position to find work in an international school overseas.
+If you are a qualified teacher with a PGCE and a couple of years’ experience teaching in the UK, you’ll be in a strong position to find work in an international school overseas when travel is easier and safer.
 These can offer attractive benefits such as a good salary, flights and accommodation.